microsoft/live-share/welcome/welcome-owner.md

 ### 3. Start a collaboration session

-Open a folder, project, or solution, and simply click "Share" within your tool and an invite link will be automatically copied to your clipboard that, when opened in a browser, allows others to join a new collaboration session that shares contents of these folders with them.
+Open a folder, project, or solution, and simply click "Share" within your tool and an invite link will be automatically copied to your clipboard.
+When opened in a browser, this link allows others to join a new collaboration session that shares contents of these folders with them.

 ![VS Share Button](media/vs-share-button.png) ![VS Code Share Button](media/vscode-share-button.png)